az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-MEETING-AGENDA.md

 1. Which items are safe patch-release candidates.
 2. Which items should remain minor-release work.
 3. Which items need more discovery before they are implementation-ready.
+4. Whether the new Phase 0 operating docs are directionally correct enough to support the project board's Phase 0 work without being treated as final policy.

 ### 6. Confirm First Implementation Wave - 10 minutes